ssi-dk/chewBBACA/CHEWBBACA/docs/user/modules/ExtractCgMLST.rst

 Outputs
 -------

-The output folder contains 3 files:
+The output folder contains the following files:

 	- ``Presence_Abscence.tsv`` - allele presence and absence matrix (1 or 0, respectively) for all the loci found in the ``-i`` file (excluding the loci and genomes that were flagged to be excluded).
 	- ``mdata_stats.tsv`` - total number and percentage of loci missing from each genome.
 	- ``cgMLST<threshold>.tsv`` - a file for each specified threshold that contains the matrix with the allelic profiles for the cgMLST (already excluding the list of loci and list of genomes passed to the ``--r`` and ``--g`` parameters, respectively).
 	- ``cgMLSTschema<threshold>.txt`` - a file for each specified threshold that contains the list of loci that constitute the cgMLST schema.
 This file can be passed to the ``--gl`` parameter of the *AlleleCall* module to perform allele calling only for the loci in the list.
 	- ``cgMLST.html`` - HTML file with a line plot for the number of loci in the cgMLST per threshold.
 Also includes a black line with the number of loci present in each genome that is added to the analysis.

 .. important::
 	The ExtractCgMLST module masks the allelic profiles, which removes all ``INF-`` prefixes and substitutes *non-EXC* and *non-INF* classifications by ``0``.